gord02/Image-Repository/README.md

 ![Layers of App](IMG_4065.PNG)

 ### Instructions
-At the index route of this application there will be a search bar where the name of the movie you would like to search for, or nominate can be inputed.
-The input value must be a correctly spelled word and should be at least some part of the desired movie you wish to find.
-For instance, if I wanted to search for the movie “Toy Story”, inputting “toy”, “story” and “Toy Story” will all display some results of the “Toy Story” franchise, but the more specific the input value, the better the results.
-Once finished inputting a value, press “return” on the keyboard or search icon so that the list movies closest to your inputted value will be displayed below.
+At the index route of this application, there will be a search bar, as well as a grid that should be empty that displays all images stored in MongoDB database.
+Inputting a value into the search bar allows you to filter the images in the database based on a string search functionality found in MongoDB.
+In the navbar at the very top of the application there is a “Home” button which is the index route that displays all images in the database, and there will also be a button for “add Image” which allows you to add an Image to the database.

 ### Redis Caching Layer
 I decided to include a Redis caching layer in the backend project because I knew Redis could greatly improve the speed at which images would be retrieved from the backend.